 - Application for the pre-authorization to the family reunion, or “nulla osta”.
 The nulla osta shall be requested at the competent authorities in applicant’s place of residence, and its processing time is 90 days from application;

-Before starting your nulla osta application process make sure you have the following documents that are required for the family reunion:
+Before starting your nulla osta application process make sure you have a complete checklist of the documents he following documents that are required for the family reunion:

 - Applicant’s ID document;